Thiraput01/TradingAgents-Gemini/README.md

 # TradingAgents: Multi-Agents LLM Financial Trading Framework

+This repository is a fork of [TauricResearch/TradingAgents](https://github.com/TauricResearch/TradingAgents) and has been adapted to use Google Gemini environments instead of OpenAI.

 > 🎉 **TradingAgents** officially released!
 We have received numerous inquiries about the work, and we would like to express our thanks for the enthusiasm in our community.
 >
 > So we decided to fully open-source the framework.
 Looking forward to building impactful projects with you!